mosip/documentation/docs/compliance-toolkit-user-guide.md

 # COMPLIANCE TOOL KIT (CTK) USER GUIDE

 This guide will help the partners in using the Compliance Took Kit online portal.
+The word "user" in this document refers to a partner or anyone using the CTK portal.

-Below are simple steps to use this portal are:
+Below are simple steps to use this portal:

 1. The partners who are going to use the compliance tool kit should be registered partners in the system.
 2. Login into CTK with the same credentials.